notkingsley/vanity/docs/TYPES.md

     - `<string>` is a string as defined above, and the curly braces are part of the syntax.

     Note: HASH is only allowed to contain strings, and the strings are always in pairs, with the first string being the key, and the second string being the value.

+- `<auth_level>` => `UNKNOWN` or `USER` or `ADMIN`
+    where
+    - `UNKNOWN` is the default authentication level, and is used to indicate that the user has not been authenticated.
+    - `USER` is the authentication level for a regular user.
+    - `ADMIN` is the authentication level for an administrator.
+    - The case of the string is significant and must be preserved as shown.

 - `<agg>` => `<length><agg_body>`
     where